CKevCodes/CKevCodes/README.md

 ## 👋 Hi, I'm Clark

-I’m an aspiring Software Engineer focused on backend development, systems-oriented programming, and data-driven applications.
-I build structured software solutions while growing my skills in JavaScript, TypeScript, React, Node.js, Expo, HTML & CSS, Python, C#, and other technologies to become job-ready in backend and data engineering roles.
-Passionate about programming, problem-solving, and applying analytical thinking to real-world projects, I use this GitHub to showcase my experiments, projects, and ongoing learning journey.
+I’m an aspiring Web Developer learning to build full-stack web applications, focusing on backend development, systems-oriented programming, and data-driven solutions.
+I’m gaining experience with JavaScript, TypeScript, React, Node.js, Express.js, Expo, HTML & CSS, Python, C#, SQLite, MySQL, MongoDB, Git & GitHub, and other technologies as I grow toward professional roles in web development and data engineering.
+Passionate about problem-solving and continuous learning, I use this GitHub to showcase my projects, experiments, and ongoing journey in software engineering.